nooshin-kohli/simulation/README.md

 ```
 rostopic pub -1 /leg/jumper_position_controller/command std_msgs/Float64 <value in meters>
 ```
-or for commanding one of revolute joints:
+or for commanding one of the revolute joints:
 ```
 rostopic pub -1 /leg/hip_joint_position_controller/command std_msgs/Float64 <value in radians>
 ```